Wildfires just destroyed a Maui town. Next year could be worse.

 “As a mother, it’s been heartbreaking, because you never expect anything like this to happen to you or to one of your children.
 I’m just, I’m not together, I’m just a little broken,” she said.
 “Somewhere deep in my heart I have faith, I know whatever happens, I know the Lord will give me that peace to know that he will be OK.
 But I’m very broken.
 Because that’s my son.
 He’s my only boy.”

-The raging fires killed at least six people on Maui, destroying the historic town of Lahaina and causing what is expected to be billions of dollars in damages.
-More than two thousand people filled emergency shelters, with thousands more stranded at the airport trying to leave.
+The raging fires killed at least 36 people on Maui, destroying the historic town of Lahaina and causing what is expected to be billions of dollars in damages.
+More than 2,000 people filled emergency shelters, with thousands more stranded at the airport trying to leave.
 Twenty people suffered serious burns as of Wednesday, with some airlifted to the state’s only burn unit on Oahu, and many more were missing.

 Dozens of people jumped off of Lahaina Harbor to escape the smoke and flames, prompting a Coast Guard rescue and local effort to pull people into boats and later, collect the bodies floating by the seawall.
 The governor called in the National Guard, and opened the Hawaii Convention Center on Oahu to help house 4,000 tourists whom state officials asked to leave Maui.
 President Biden directed “all available federal assets” to help with the disaster response, including Black Hawk and Chinook helicopters.